 Win-Win For Both Parties

 The great thing about this shift towards more flexible working spaces is that it benefits both the office providers and business owners at the same time.
 Businesses can utilise virtual offices and meeting spaces with minimal overheads, whilst maintaining a professional outlook.
 This means they have more budget to reinvest back into the business into things like marketing, for example.

 Virtual office providers, on the other hand, can generate more revenue due to the increased demand for flexible solutions.
-They are able to increase the number of members, but without the hassle of creating extra workspace in order to accommodate them.
+They are able to increase the number of members but without the hassle of creating an extra workspace in order to accommodate them.
 Meeting rooms and services will still need to be provided to virtual office users, but it is a great additional income stream.

 Virtual offices help to bring in new talent to workspaces, particularly as many users will book on-demand meeting spaces.
 You never know who you are going to meet when you use the facilities a virtual office provides.
 It is a great way to expand your network and talk with other like-minded individuals.

 There are lots of additional benefits of coworking spaces, including:

 - Forming part of a community

 - Increased productivity